 Electronic cigarettes (e-cigarettes) are battery-operated devices that are designed to look like and be used in the same manner as conventional cigarettes.
-They use cartridges to deliver liquid nicotine and other additives.
-E-cigarettes emit nicotine aerosol (or vapor, as the industry calls it) instead of smoke.
+These devices also vary in design and can also go by different names such as atomizers, vaporizers, vape pens and electronic nicotine delivery systems (ENDS).
+The devices all operate the same in that they use cartridges to deliver liquid nicotine and other additives to the user, and emit nicotine aerosol (or vapor, as the industry calls it) instead of smoke.

 Usage rates among youth are rising fast.
 From 2011-2013 in Oregon, e-cigarette use increased by 100% in eighth graders and by 250% by eleventh graders.

 Currently, e-cigarettes are not regulated by the FDA and are not required to comply with tobacco regulations.
 Anyone, regardless of age, can purchase e-cigarettes.
 There are no advertising restrictions for this product.
-The industry spent nearly $21 million on e-cigarette advertising in 2012.
+The industry spent more than $100 million on e-cigarette advertising in 2014.

 Are they safe?